What are toolkits?

 Why use toolkits?

-When AI assistants have access to too many tools at once, they can struggle to choose the right ones.
-Toolkits solve this by creating focused, task-specific tool groups.
+When AI has access to too many apps, it can struggle to choose the right ones.
+Toolkits keep things simple by limiting access to only the apps needed for the task.

 Create a toolkit

-1. Click on Default Toolkit at the top left corner of your screen and select the +Create toolkit button.
+1. Click on Default Toolkit at the top left corner of your screen and select +Create toolkit in the dropdown.

 2. Give your toolkit a descriptive name.
-This helps you and your team understand what the toolkit is designed for.
-The URL alias gets automatically created when adding a name.
+This helps you and your team understand what it's designed for.

-You can add or remove tools at any time.
+To remove an app, hover over it and click the trash can icon.
+You can add or remove apps at any time.

 Switch between toolkits

-You have full control over what actions a tool can and cannot do.
-You can revoke app access instantly via a toggle by clicking on the tool in the directory.
+You have full control over what actions an app can and cannot do.
+You can revoke app access instantly via a toggle by clicking on the app in the directory.

-An LLM can only use the tools you make available to it, and it cannot override any parameters you’ve preconfigured.
+Nexus can only use the apps you make available to it, and it cannot override any parameters you’ve preconfigured.

 Tip: If you need more detailed or specific guardrails, ask the LLM to list the guardrails it currently supports.